AzureWoods/faceRecognition-yolo-facenet/README.md

 # Real-time Facial Recognition using YOLO and FaceNet

 ## Description
+We implemented a small real-time facial recognition system, it will use camera to take pictures and render a real-time video to tell if the people in front of the camera is someone in our database (with his/her name as label) or someone unknown.
+The main algorithms we used are **YOLO v3** (You Only Look Once) and **FaceNet**.
+* YOLO v3 is a state-of-the-art, real-time object detection algorithm.
+The published model recognizes 80 different objects in images and videos.
+However, we only use YOLO to detect faces in our project.
+For more details about YOLO v3, you check this [paper](https://pjreddie.com/media/files/papers/YOLOv3.pdf).

 This is a final project of course EECS-496 (Advanced Deep Learning) at Northwestern University.

 ## Usage